steinmetzr/COMP278/README.md

 # Welcome to COMP278!

+Go into the Labs folder and look at Lab0.md to begin.
-Congratulations, you are almost done with Lab 0!
+If you see this in your own private repository, you are almost done with Lab 0!